3 Benefits of a Confidentiality Agreement featured image

 When a company is weighing its options regarding confidentiality agreements, it should understand why they are important and the function they serve.

-1. Information is Confidential Based on Your Actions to Keep it Confidential
+1. Information Is Confidential Based on Your Actions to Keep It Confidential

-When a potential breach of a confidentiality agreement is brought before the court, the defendant will attempt to poke holes if the definition of “confidential information.”
+When a potential breach of a confidentiality agreement is brought before the court, the defendant will attempt to poke holes in the definition of “confidential information.”
 By creating a policy, your company is given the responsibility to see that it is followed.
 This means instituting a procedure to ensure documents and other information are marked confidential and treated as such.
 Consistent enforcement of this policy will preempt potential arguments by a future defendant.

 The written agreement is a fundamental step in this process and gives businesses the framework to build a sturdy confidentiality platform.

-2. Just Because You Consider Information Confidential, Does Not Mean the Law Will Protect It
+2. Just Because You Consider Information Confidential Does Not Mean the Law Will Protect It

 The law is not designed to protect every piece of information you consider to be confidential.
-Federal law will protect your trademarkscopyrights, and patents, and state law will protect your trade secrets, but your confidential information may not fit within those groups.
+Federal law will protect your trademarks, copyrights, and patents, and state law will protect your trade secrets, but your confidential information may not fit within those groups.
 Without a confidentiality agreement in place, that information is at risk.

 For example, let’s consider customer lists.
 Surely a customer list is a vital piece of information within a company.
 Many companies would not want their competitors to have access to its customer list.
-But, a decision by the Eastern District of Michigan, in Wysong Corp v MI Indus, 412 F Supp 2d 612, 629-30 (ED Mich 2005) (citing Hayes-Albion v Kuberski, 421 Mich 170, 184 (1984), makes it clear that trade secret law will not protect that customer list, unless a confidentiality agreement is in place.
+But, a decision by the Eastern District of Michigan, in Wysong Corp v MI Indus, 412 F Supp 2d 612, 629-30 (ED Mich 2005) (citing Hayes-Albion v Kuberski, 421 Mich 170, 184 (1984)), makes it clear that trade secret law will not protect that customer list, unless a confidentiality agreement is in place.

 This reality must be weighed when a company is determining whether a confidentiality agreement is right for its business and employees.